-If you miss the deadline for contacting the Quality Improvement Organization, you can make an appeal to us, asking for a "fast review."
+If you miss the deadline for contacting the Quality Improvement Organization, you can make an appeal to us, up to and including the date of your planned discharge, asking for a "fast review."
 A fast review is an appeal that uses the fast deadlines instead of the standard deadlines.
+If you are past the date you were discharged from skilled services (you may still be at the facility) you should contact us to make a request for additional services or to get information on how you can submit a claim for payment.

-A "fast review" (or "fast appeal") is also called an "expedited appeal."
+A "fast" review (or "fast appeal") is also called an "expedited appeal."